State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

-This example demonstrates that the GreedyCut algorithm is able to provide a solution that has a smaller total cost compared to the empirical lockdown policy in LAC and the policy generated by the uniform discretized MDP.
-Even when the number of discretizations is limited for each compartment (for example, a stratified compartmental model includes death, hospitalizations, exposed, etc.), the GreedyCut discretization method can generate quality solutions with low total discounted costs.
+This example demonstrates that the GreedyCut algorithm is able to provide a solution that has a smaller total cost compared to the empirical lockdown policy in LAC and the policy generated by the other discretized MDPs.
+Even when the number of discretization regions is limited for each compartment (for example, a stratified compartmental model includes death, hospitalizations, exposed, etc.), the GreedyCut discretization method can generate quality solutions with low total discounted costs.
 Moreover, we found that the uniform discretization method is not able to generate a near-optimal solution as its optimal value exceeds twice the objective value of the GreedyCut discretized MDP.